Table of Contents

 Figure Analysis Sample Question

-Figure Analysis questions present a paper folded several times and then punched with holes.
+✔ The question shows a piece of paper that has been folded multiple times and then punched with holes.

 The correct Answer is 2.